Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Examples of symplectic manifolds satisfying Assumption and applications

 Since $M$ is a Weinstein domain of dimension $2n$, it has the homotopy type of an $n$-dimensional CW complex, and its cohomology is supported in degree $0,\dots,n$.
 Hence, $p=0^{th}$ column of (\ref{eq:paulspectral}) is supported in degrees $0,\dots,n$.
 Similarly, the cohomology of $\partial M$ is supported in degrees $0,\dots,2n-1$; therefore, for $p<0$, $(p,q)$ term can be non-zero only if

 which is equivalent to

 In other words, $p^{th}$ column is supported in degree $\mu p,\dots, 2n-1+\mu p$.
 By assumption, $\mu(p-1)>(2n-1+\mu p)+1$; hence, terms of $(p-1)^{th}$ column and $p^{th}$ column do not interact.
 Same holds with $(-1)^{th}$ column and $0^{th}$ column as well.
 Hence, the spectral sequence degenerates in $E_1$-page and the action of $\phi$ on each term is trivial.
 This implies that $\phi$ acts trivially on $SH^*(M)$ (in summary, one can filter the complex $SC^*(M)$ by length and the action of $\phi$ is trivial on the cohomology of associated graded.
 Moreover, orbits of different length differ at least by degree $2$, implying the desired result). \end{proof} \begin{rk} Presumably, when the degree of the hypersurface $X$ is sufficiently large, $SH^*(T_\phi)$ and $SH^*(T_0\times M)$ agree as BV-algebras as well.
-Indeed, we strongly believe for any finitely many set of $BV_\infty$-operations, one can increase the degree of the hypersurface to produce examples where $SH^*(T_\phi)$ and $SH^*(T_0\times M)$ are isomorphic with an isomorphism respecting these operations (for instance, one can produce examples where symplectic cohomologies are the same as $A_n$-algebras).
-We do not yet know how to prove $SH^*(T_\phi)$ and $SH^*(T_0\times M)$ are the same (or different) as $BV_\infty$-algebras; however, we believe it is not possible to prove a statement that would imply Theorem \ref{mainsymp} or Corollary \ref{handlecor} just by computing closed string invariants. \end{rk}
+Indeed, we strongly believe that for any finite set of $BV_\infty$-operations, one can increase the degree of the hypersurface to produce examples where $SH^*(T_\phi)$ and $SH^*(T_0\times M)$ are isomorphic with an isomorphism respecting these operations (for instance, one can produce examples where symplectic cohomologies are the same as $A_n$-algebras).
+The rationale is that we believe one can recover $SH^*(T_\phi)$ as an $A_n$-algebra (or whichever finite set of operations we are considering), from the $A_n$-algebra $SH^*(M)$ and the action of $\phi$ as an $A_n$-algebra map; therefore, as long as $\phi$ acts trivially as an $A_n$-algebra map, $SH^*(T_\phi)$ and $SH^*(T_0\times M)$ should coincide.
+In the exotic examples above, $\phi$ acts trivially on $H^*(M)$ and it acts as identity on the contact boundary.
+By assuming the degree of $X$ is sufficiently large, we can create a degree gap between the Reeb chords of positive length and the cohomology of $M$ that eliminates the possibility of interaction among corresponding elements of the symplectic cohomology under finitely many higher maps of $\phi$.
+In other words, $\phi$ acts trivially as an $A_n$-algebra map, and $SH^*(T_\phi)$ and $SH^*(T_0\times M)$ coincide.